Personal Injury Law and Technology

 After the transaction is created, it is broadcasted to the network.
 It propagates through the interconnected nodes, each of which validates the transaction for consistency and adherence to the rules of the Bitcoin protocol.
 This process, known as mining, involves solving complex mathematical puzzles to add the transaction to the blockchain.

-See also Globalization and Personal Injury Law
+See also Appeals Process in Personal Injury Law

 Once the transaction is confirmed by the network, it becomes a part of a block, which is added to the blockchain.
 This ensures that the transaction is permanent and cannot be altered or reversed.
 After confirmation, the recipient can access the received Bitcoin and use it for further transactions or store it in a digital wallet.